cypress-io/cypress-documentation/content/api/commands/then.md

 ### Yields [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management)

-`.then()` is modeled identically to the way Promises work in JavaScript.
-Whatever is returned from the callback function becomes the new subject and will flow into the next command (with the exception of `undefined`).
+Whatever is returned from the callback function becomes the new subject and will flow into the next command (with the exception of `undefined` or `null`).
+If the return value is a Promise or other "thenable" (anything with a `.then()` interface), Cypress will wait for it to resolve before continuing forward through the chain of commands.

-Additionally, the result of the last Cypress command in the callback function will be yielded as the new subject and flow into the next command if there is no `return`.
+If `undefined` or `null` are returned (or there is no `return`), the result of the last Cypress command in the callback function will be yielded as the new subject instead, and flow into the next command.

-When `undefined` is returned by the callback function, the subject will not be modified and will instead carry over to the next command.
+If `undefined` or `null` are returned (or there is no `return`) and the callback does not call any Cypress commands, the subject will not be modified and the previous subject will carry over to the next command.

-Just like Promises, you can return any compatible "thenable" (anything that has a `.then()` interface) and Cypress will wait for that to resolve before continuing forward through the chain of commands.
+`.then()` is a command, and will not be retried.
+It is **unsafe** to return DOM elements from the callback and then use further assertions, queries of commands on them.

 ## Examples